jzhoulab/Multiplexer/README.md

 The training methods provided in the notebook are based on the code used to train the BelugaMultiplexer model but have been adjusted to accomodate models of varying dimensions.
 Given a custom base model, the notebook can be used generate training data, perform forward and backward propogation, and save the trained model's parameters.

 A second training notebook ['demoTraining.ipynb'](https://github.com/jzhoulab/Multiplexer/tree/master/training#:~:text=35%20minutes%20ago-,demoTraining.ipynb,-new) demonstrates custom Multiplexer training with a Base model that uses different input/output dimensions.
-When users train their own Multiplexer model, they should provide both a '.py' file that contains a Base model as well as trained Base model weights.
+When users train their own Multiplexer model, they should provide both a '.py' file that contains a Base model as well as a file containing trained Base model weights.

 To use the command line methods with a custom trained Multiplexer, simply create a '.py' file that contains the Multiplexer model (remember to import torch and nn) and a file that contains the trained model parameters.